FrankDunlop/Udacity_WouldYouRather/README.md

 ## Questions

-On the main page the user can select between answered and unanswered questions, the button on screen toggles between answered and unanswered
+On the main page the user can select between answered and unanswered questions, the button on screen toggles between answered and unanswered.
-Clicking on a question will bring you to the question screen where the user can select between two options or the poll result screen.
+Clicking on an unsanswered question will bring you to the voting screen where the user can select between two options.
 When a user answers a question the poll results for that question will be displayed.
+Clicking on an answered question will display the vote results for that question.

 ![image](https://user-images.githubusercontent.com/1563903/174123550-c0d2665b-c385-4131-96dc-caa2c5253c89.png)